bobbingwide/fizzie/README.md

 * download - To download plugins - uses [oikp_download] shortcode
 * footer - Final full width footer
 * footer-menu - Displays the footer menu - after the final full width footer
-* header-2-columns - A badly named header template part which only has half of the functionality of the header that it’s going to replace.
+* header - Displays the header: site logo, site title and tagline, header menu.
-* header-menu - Displays the header menu - inner block to header-2-columns
+* header-menu - Displays the header menu
+* home-part - A template part used in debugging.
+Classic block
 * home-query - Displays the posts on the blog page
 * information - Displays post meta data using the oik-block/fields block
 * issue-27 - test case file for issue-27